alexcsia/Unwrap/README.md

     Multi-platform support: Connect multiple music streaming accounts like Spotify, Apple Music, etc. and see combined listening statistics.
 (Currently only has support for Spotify)

+    Authorization: Create an account and login securely via JWT

     Custom exclusion engine: Rule-based filtering to hide specific artists or tracks from aggregation.

     Flexible date filtering: Support for year, month, day, and custom range queries.